 Primarily short-term contracts while relationships with customers are long

-Application services with long-term agreements represent approximately 20% of the consulting revenue
+Application services with long-term agreements represent over 40% of the revenue

 |Product development services||Approximately 5%||Impacted less than digital consulting||

 Primarily short contracts within long-term commitments contributing to customers' core development roadmaps.